Classes at Marc Adams School of Woodworking

 Decorative Turned Boxes with Matthew Hill

-- Use the skew chisel to refine detail and clean up torn end grain
+- Use the skew chisel to refine detail and repair torn grain

 - Achieve proficiency with an end grain cutting tool